DuncBoi/2048-Solver/README.md

 </div>

 - The value of every tile on the board is multiplied by the number in the corresponing position of the snake matrix.
-- The board is exponentially weighted to promote monotonicity such that the biggest tile is in the bottom left corner and tiles decrease in a snake pattern to the smallest value in the top left corner.
+- The board is exponentially weighted to promote monotonicity such that the biggest tile is in the bottom left corner, with tiles decreasing in a snake pattern.
 - Also, the number of empty tiles on a given board is factored in to promote open space during early stages of the game and break ties between boards with equal snake heuristic values.
 - So: $$Heuristic = 0.9 \cdot snakeVal + 0.1 \cdot emptyTiles$$.
 (The snake heuristic is scaled down by a factor of 100)
 - To account for the randomness of incoming tile placement, the algorithm at min nodes will return the weighted average of the heuristic through all possible new board configurations.